 Rhizomes are eaten, hollow stems are pipes and musical instruments, seeds make ointment for burns.

 This evergreen reed grows to about 3 meters tall and is found in wetlands and dams.
 It is frost resistant and has a multitude of uses.
 Flowers are produced from December to June.
 It plays very important role in protecting the soil from erosion, filters water and offers shelter to many bird species and other animals.
-It is even used to make paper and is used in the chemical industry.
+It is even used to make paper, baskets and is used in the chemical industry.
+They are tied together and used to make walls for houses.
 The rhizomes are edible and the hollow stems are used for pipes and musical instruments.
 The seeds are used to make ointment for burns.
 Weavers use these to build their nests on.
+The Bushmen of the Kalahari make their arrow shafts from this plant.
 The name is derived from the Greek phragmites =growing in hedges, from phragma = a fence, hedge, from phrassein = to enclose.